SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 There are control registers which configure the GPIO pins to become an input or output pin according to the required functionality.
 For simple control tasks where timing certainy and speed aren't importantly, this basic appoach of the CPU is manually reading and writing each bit is sufficient.
 This is often colloquially called `'bit banging' <https://en.wikipedia.org/wiki/Bit_banging>`_.

 For more complex tasks and data transfers requiring higher bandwidth, standardized serial protocols are used.
 To optionally offload some work for the CPU, special hardware blocks are available in the I/O periphery that implement these protocols with precise (i.e. hardware controlled) timing.
 These blocks are enabled by selecting alternative function modes for a given GPIO pin.
-Every GPIO pin can carry an alternate function (up to 6) but not every alternate functions is available to a given pin as described in Table 6-31 in :download:`BCM2837-ARM-Peripherals.pdf <documents/BCM2837-ARM-Peripherals.pdf>`.
+Every GPIO pin can carry an alternate function (up to 6) but not every alternate functions is available to a given pin as described in Table 6-31 in :download:`BCM2837-ARM-Peripherals.pdf <documents/BCM2837-ARM-Peripherals.pdf>` (Page 102, or see `Alternate GPIO Functions`_ below).
 Note that while this document actually describes a predecessor of the RPi 4's BCM2711 (RPi 1's BCM2835) the description of the GPIO pins and other peripherals is still accurate aside from a few details like bus address offsets (see below).

 Basic GPIO Operation
 =====================